Knowledge base

 Log results

-The email sending and receiving logs will be presented in the form of a table.
+The email sending and receiving logs will be presented in a table format.

 Link to this FAQ: